 The conspirator received employee commissions from the retailer and kickbacks from Hunte, while Hunte profited from the black market sale of the fraudulently obtained phones.
 The total loss amount from the conspiracy is $104,347.16.

 “Even the most conniving criminals can’t outrun the team effort of the federal, state and local law enforcement agencies tasked with pursuing them,” said U.S. Secret Service Special Agent in Charge Steven R. Baisel.
 “This case should serve as a reminder to fraudsters that you can’t escape the long arm of the law.”

 “These guilty pleas are the result of the determination and hard work of federal, state and local investigators and prosecutors who aggressively pursue allegations of identity theft,” said Chris Hacker, Special Agent in Charge of FBI Atlanta.
 “The FBI will continue to work hard to pursue any individual who greedily puts innocent people at financial risk for their own personal gain.”

-The cases were investigated by the FBI and the U.S. Secret Service, with assistance from the Georgia State Patrol and the Glynn County Sheriff’s Department, and prosecuted for the United States by Southern District of Georgia Assistant U.S. Attorney Joshua S. Bearden and Northern District of Alabama Assistant U.S. Attorney Robin B. Mark.
+The cases were investigated by the FBI, the U.S. Secret Service, and the Brunswick Police Department, with assistance from the Georgia State Patrol and the Glynn County Sheriff’s Office, and prosecuted for the United States by Southern District of Georgia Assistant U.S. Attorney Joshua S. Bearden and Northern District of Alabama Assistant U.S. Attorney Robin B. Mark.